6 Seasonal Delights to Try While Visiting York in Autumn

 The vibrant pink colour brings a splash of brightness to autumn plates as the days grow shorter.

-4. Pumpkin and Squash Specialties
+4. Pumpkin and Squash Specialities

 Autumn comfort in a bowl